 Imagine your life before the pain.
-Stop and visualize a day or period in life when you were just plain angry.
+Stop and visualize a day or period back then when you were just plain angry.
 What kind of a day was it?
-Now add the pain back in and see what you get–a catastrophe.
+It wasn’t great.
+Now add the pain back into the picture and what you have – living hell.

 One of the byproducts of anger is obsessing over negatives.
 With chronic pain, it is deadly.
 As the brain focuses on the pain, your nervous system becomes sensitized and the signal becomes stronger.
-As the pain worsens, you become even angrier.
+(1) Then you’ll become even angrier.
 An endless cycle emerges, and you spiral downward.
 The other problem with anger is that your brain is producing inflammatory proteins called cytokines.
 This also creates a shift in the blood flow from the neocortex (thinking centers) to the lower levels of the brain (survival) and you simply cannot think clearly.
 It is critical to get your brain back “on-line” before making major surgical decisions.

-This scenario is common in my experience.
+This is a common scenario.
 A patient has ongoing chronic pain.
 They are justifiably angry about the whole situation.
 A surgeon offers them an option, which seems likes a way out a dark situation even though there is no data to support the procedure.
 (3) I don’t completely blame her since a surgery should have never been offered to her.
-But the option is hard not to pursue–surgery seems to be a “definitive solution.”
-With their anger in full gear, they are not thinking clearly and will often pursue options that have a low chance of success.
+But the option is hard not to pursue since surgery seems to be a “definitive solution.”
+With anger in full gear, no one thinks clearly.
 The downside of failed surgery is not fully comprehended.
 Then when a given surgery fails they pursue surgery again and again.